An integrative approach to preventing and treating kidney disease in pets

 avoid processed foods such as canned or dry foods

-Avoid processed foods like the plague (especially kibbles!).
+Avoid processed foods (especially kibbles!).

 Processed food is more toxic, poorly digestible, and frankly awful.
 Kibble, in particular, is dehydrating, and even more so for cats.
 Chronic dehydration accelerates damage to the kidneys.